andy-byers/paw/README.md

 > NOTE: Paw is under active development and is not ready for production use.
 > See the [roadmap](#roadmap) to get an idea of where things are going.
 > Also see [known issues](#known-issues) for a list of known problems that will eventually be fixed.
+> Finally, this README needs to be updated (e.g. dynamic containers were repalced in the core language by arrays and slices, we are likely violating move semantics in some examples, etc.)

 A general-purpose programming language

-Paw is a high-level, statically-typed, ahead-of-time compiled, general-purpose programming language.
+Paw is a statically-typed, ahead-of-time compiled, general-purpose programming language.
-Currently, the frontend is written in C and the LLVM interface in C++.

 ## Features
 + Static strong typing
 + AOT compiled using LLVM
 + Bidirectional type checking
-+ Block expressions
++ Destructive move semantics
++ Manual memory management, RAII
 + Module system
 + Exhaustive pattern matching and sum types
 + Traits (interfaces checked at compile time)
 + Generics and generic bounds
-+ Unboxed objects using "inline" keyword
-+ "inout" function parameters
-+ Container literals (`[T]` and `[K: V]`)
++ Core language never uses dynamic memory
++ Standard library is optional

 ## Examples